paopao49/p4.morethanasandbox.biz/README.md

 	7. Add festivals to your own wishlist of confirm attendance (AJAX implementation)
 	8. Plan itinerary for each festival

-JavaScript is utilized for AJAX implementations, as well as form validation.
+JavaScript is utilized for AJAX implementations, click listeners, as well as form validation.